asymingt/libsurvive_ros2/README.md

 $ ros2 run libsurvive_ros2 libsurvive_ros2.launch.py
 ```

-There are three launch arguments to `libsurvive_ros2.launch.py` to help get stuff up and running:
+There are three launch arguments to `libsurvive_ros2.launch.py` to help get up and running:

 - `global_frame = string (default: 'libsurvive_world')` : This is the frame name for the tracking frame.
 Often you'll want to also broadcast a separate static transform relating this to your world frame.
 - `cli_args = string (default: --force-recalibrate)` : This is a string of command-line arguments to pass to the libsurvive driver.